Callboard

 How early should I arrive to my audition appointment?

 If possible, please come 10 minutes before your appointed time in case we are running early.
-It will also give you a moment to fill out the audition form if you were unable to complete it beforehand.
+That will also allow you a moment to fill out the audition form if you were unable to complete it beforehand.

 Can I skip a course in the acting sequence?